cjavdev/cjav_dev/src/site/posts/airtable-stripe-scripts.md

 [`input.config`](https://www.airtable.com/developers/scripting/api/config#input-config)
 to accept an API key as part of the script’s configuration:

+*NB*: The API key you put in the settings of a script are accessible to _anyone_ with access to the script.

 ```javascript
 // Click the "gear" icon in the top right to view settings